KittyGiraudel/site/_posts/2019-12-31-looking-back-at-2019.md

 📦 **December 11th.** I moved into a bigger and nicer flat with my partner and our 3 cats and although it has been a stressful few weeks, it’s very nice to get to start fresh somewhere new.

-🎄 **December 25th.** I was in Delft (Netherlands) with my partner to celebrate their birthday and Christmas alongside their family — now marking my 3rd visit to this city, which I like very much for all the food and drinks I get to have there.
+🎄 **December 25th.** I was in Delft (Netherlands) with my partner to celebrate their birthday and Christmas alongside their family—now marking my 3rd visit to this city, which I like very much for all the food and drinks I get to have there.

 ### On the work side